Nephrostomy: Procedure & Recovery

 • Dressing and Care: The insertion site is covered with a sterile dressing, and care instructions are provided to the patient for maintaining hygiene and preventing infections.

 A nephrostomy is a medical procedure used to drain urine from the kidney when there is a blockage or obstruction in the normal pathway of urine flow.
-This procedure is typically performed by interventional radiologists or urologists and involves the following steps:
+Interventional radiologists or urologists typically perform this procedure and involves the following steps:

-• Imaging Guidance: The procedure is usually guided by imaging techniques such as ultrasound, fluoroscopy (real-time X-ray), or computed tomography (CT) scan.
-These imaging methods help the medical team visualize the kidney and the surrounding structures for accurate needle placement.
+• Imaging Guidance: The procedure is usually guided by imaging techniques such as ultrasound, fluoroscopy (real-time X-ray), or computed tomography (CT) scan

-• Dilation and Catheter Insertion: Using the guide wire as a pathway, a series of dilators of increasing size are introduced to gently widen the tract created by the needle.
+• Dilation and Catheter Insertion: Using the guide wire as a pathway, a series of dilators of increasing size are introduced to widen the tract created by the needle gently.
 After dilation, a catheter is inserted over the guide wire and advanced into the kidney.
 This catheter will serve as the drainage tube.

 • Securing the Catheter: The catheter is typically secured to the skin with sutures or adhesive to prevent movement and ensure continuous drainage.